system-reboot/Multilingual-whisper-based-RAG/README.md

 # Fine-tuned-Multilingual-whisper-based-RAG-on-hindi-dataset

 A real-time Retrieval-Augmented-Generation(RAG) based model to perform question answering on hindi audio data.
-Here, I fine-tuned the facebook's whisper-tiny model to reduce the word error rate(WER) to 74.24 for the hindi dataset.
-Then, I applied facebook's m2m100 module for the translation into english text.
-Finally, QA-BERT model is employed for achieving the qustion answering capability.
-The generated output is dispayed in an interface using the Gradio library.
+Here, the fine-tuned facebook's whisper-tiny model downsampled the word error rate(WER) to 74.24 for the hindi dataset.

 ## Deployment Code: